ryma1738/Carbon_Watchers-2.0/README.md

 # Carbon Watchers 2.0

 ## Description
 This site was created as a way to help spread awareness about climate change.
 This is a personal project created by me, as a way to put climate change into perspective in ways that most people never see.
-This site was created at the end of my coding boot camp course and is a remake of my group project. website I intend to publish on AWS.
+This site was created at the end of my coding boot camp course and is a remake of my group project.
+This is a website I intend to publish on AWS.

 ## Technologies used
 - React